michael-todorovic/blog/README.md

 # blog

-This is where I post stuff
+This is the source code of my blog at https://michael-todorovic.github.io/blog/